qaa-demo/cucumber-selenium-js/INTRO.md

 # Cucumber Selenum JavaScript Project Intro Course

-### **Introduction to the Crash Course**
+### **Introduction**

-Welcome to this crash course on **JavaScript Test Automation with Selenium and Cucumber**!
+Welcome to this intro course on **JavaScript Test Automation with Selenium and Cucumber**!
 In this course, we will explore how to write effective test automation scripts using JavaScript, Selenium, and Cucumber.
 The aim is to provide you with a solid foundation in these technologies by guiding you through the creation of basic tests.

 #### **Course Overview**